 Many claim that espresso is the Italian drink.
 And like everything the Italians do, the preparation of this sacred drink should not be taken lightly.
 That's why when you travel to Italy, you must have un caffè.
 What is it about this tiny cup of coffee that makes everyone go wild?
-Let's explore how coffee became what it is today, some of the do's and don'ts of ordering espresso in Italy, and enter for your chance to win a Bialetti Moka!
+Let's explore how coffee became what it is today and some of the dos and don'ts of ordering espresso in Italy.

-Coffee forests trace back to the ancient Ethiopian plateau where it is said that a man named Kaldi discovered the berry after feeding it to his goats, becoming so energetic that they didn't sleep.
-He told the abbot at the local monastery about this phenomenon who then prepared a drink with the berry, and reported similar findings as the goats.
-Word spread fast of this magical berry, reaching the Arabian Peninsula in the 15th century, followed by Europe in the 17th century.
+Coffee traces its roots back to ancient Ethiopia, where it's said that a man named Kaldi discovered the berry.
+After feeding them to his goats, they became so energetic they didn't sleep.
+He shared his discovery with the local monastery's Abbott, who then prepared a drink with the berry and reported similar findings.
+Word of this magical berry spread fast, reaching the Arabian Peninsula in the 15th century, and Europe in the 17th century.

 Coffee houses were frequented for all sorts of social activities in early European history.
 Coffee replaced common breakfast drinks (beer and wine), and people began noticing that they were more alert and energized for the day's work.
 In the mid 18th century, coffee made its way to New Amsterdam (aka New York).
-Like in Europe, coffee houses bloomed, and coffee closely following tea as the favored drink.
+Like in Europe, coffee houses bloomed, and coffee closely followed tea as the favored drink.
 The defining moment for coffee in America?
-You guessed it - the Boston Tea Party.
-You can read the full history of coffee through the National Coffee Association.
+You guessed it: The Boston Tea Party.

 1) Cappuccino is only for breakfast.
 The barista will make you a cappuccino at any time of day, but if you want to blend it with the locals, be sure to order yours before noon.
 Why?
 I'm not exactly sure... it's an Italian thing.

-- Caffè latte: espresso with steamed milk.
-Warning: if you ask for a "latte", you will get a glass of milk because latte = milk
+- Caffè latte: Espresso with steamed milk.
+Warning: if you ask for a "latte," you will get a glass of milk because latte means milk

-- Caffè shakerato: great for hot summer days, this cool drink is espresso with sugar and ice, shaken like a martini and poured in a chilled glass
+- Caffè shakerato: Great for hot summer days, this cool drink is espresso with sugar and ice, shaken like a martini and poured into a chilled glass

 --> Fun fact: To protect the standard of the espresso and cappuccino, there's an association called the Istituto Nazionale Espresso Italiano.
-They hold an annual championship for who can make the best espresso and cappuccino.
+They hold an annual championship to see who can make the best espresso and cappuccino.